-Here’s how manufacturing PMI readings turned out for most major economies in the past few months:
+Now here’s how the manufacturing PMI readings have turned out for most major economies for the past months:

 Woah, that’s a lot of colorful lines right there!
 Lemme break it down for y’all.